Pago Pago, American Samoa: 19th century

-Two missionaries were assigned to Tutuila Island in the 1830s: Reverend Murray and his wife to Pago Pago and Reverend Barnden to Leone.
+In the 1830s, two missionaries were assigned to Tutuila Island: Reverend Archibald W. Murray and his wife to Pago Pago and Reverend Barnden to Leone.
 They landed at Fagasa Bay and hiked over the hill to the High Chief Mauga in Pago Pago.
 Mauga welcomed the missionaries and gave them support.
 RMS Dunottar Castle later moved to Pago Pago, becoming the second ship to enter Pago Pago Harbor.
-The missionaries later chose to establish their headquarters at Leone.
+Under the auspices of Maunga, Murray established a wooden residence in Pago Pago, where he endeavored to exemplify Christian living.